billcurtis/SDN-Sandbox/SDNSandbox/Applications/SCRIPTS/LABS/07_SDN_Security/README.md

 # Lab 07.02 Egress Metering in Virtual Network

-# Lab 07.03 Configure Encryption for a VIrtual Subnet
+# Lab 07.03 Configure Encryption for a Virtual Subnet

 # Lab 07.04 Update the Network Controller Server Certificate